 The Interurban Railway Museum's Johnnie J. Myers Transportation Research Center contains photographs, books, documents, artifacts, and oral histories relating to electric train transportation, with a focus on North Central Texas during the 1908-1948 time frame.

 Our archives also includes a large book and magazine collection about early trolley and train systems across the United States.

 Visit our Facebook page to see what we're up to!

-The Johnnie J. Myers Transportation Research Center welcomes professional researchers, students from local colleges and universities, and other interested citizens by appointment only.
+The Johnnie J. Myers Transportation Research Center welcomes professional researchers, students from local colleges and universities, and other interested individuals by appointment only.
 We also support research by organizations from cities and towns located along the former routes of the Texas Electric Railway.

 About Johnnie J. Myers

 During his career, he amassed a large collection of information on railway systems and over 40,000 photographs.
 He donated most of these photographs to the Interurban Railway Museum in Plano.
-In May of 2008, the Museum dedicated the Johnnie J. Myers Transportation Research Center to house his collection.
+In May of 2008, the Museum dedicated the Johnnie J. Myers Transportation Research Center, in which his Collection is housed.

 By Email: firstname.lastname@example.org